USEPA/WNTR/documentation/gis.rst

     13    Junction    211.836  ...
 0.006309  POINT (70.00000 70.00000)
     21    Junction    213.360  ...
 0.009464  POINT (30.00000 40.00000)

-The GeoDataFrames can be saved to GEOJSON files using the :class:`~wntr.gis.network.WaterNetworkGIS.write` method.
+The GeoDataFrames can be saved to GeoJSON files using the :class:`~wntr.gis.network.WaterNetworkGIS.write` method.

 .. doctest::

-    >>> wn_gis.write('Net1')
+    >>> wn_gis.write('Net1', driver='GeoJSON')

-This creates the following GEOJSON files for junctions, tanks, reservoirs, pipes, pumps, and valves:
+This creates the following GeoJSON files for junctions, tanks, reservoirs, pipes, pumps, and valves:

 * Net1_junctions.geojson
 * Net1_tanks.geojson